 A CBT (Compulsory Basic Training) is a legal requirement for riding a motorcycle / scooter in the UK up to a maximum of 125cc, it’s the first step toward getting a full licence.
 CBT has five separate elements or sections, all of which must be completed.
-The sequence and content is specified under UK Law by the DVSA.
+The sequence and content is specified under UK Law and monitored by the DVSA.

 Element A of a CBT will begin with an Introduction about the Course and why it was brought in (Dec.1990).
 It then covers all aspects of protective clothing, including helmet types, choice, and fit, (including why helmets range in price from £50 to £600).